dilgerma/understanding-eventsourcing-opencrqs/README.md

 Start the app by right-cicking on the ["ApplicationStarter"](https://github.com/dilgerma/eventsourcing-book/blob/main/src/test/kotlin/de/eventsourcingbook/cart/ApplicationStarter.kt) in src/test/kotlin and klick run.
 This will start the whole application including all dependencies.

+The App will start a PostgresDB and an EventSourcingDB.

+Access the EventSourcingDB at http://localhost:3000 The App is running on port 8080.

 ### Code Generation